 Beginnings: Establishing a role

 My initial introduction to my role as an editorial assistant for Aah!
 Magazine began with a necessary and vital thought process: What are my aims, and most importantly, how am I going to achieve those aims?
-Interest in the media industry, particularly writing about things I hold passion for, and things I hold an ignorance for due to my motivations to learn, has always been a desire I’ve wanted to pursue, and thus this opportunity to undertake a placement as an editorial assistant made sense on both a personal and logical level as I looked forward to life after university and the prospect of potential careers.
-Despite my strong interest, and slight experience in which I researched and hosted a student radio show during my first year, I was mostly new to some of the procedures and dynamics that went into producing and running a magazine. as well the website with which it co-exists.
+The media industry and particularly writing, about things I hold passion for, and things I hold an ignorance for due to my motivations to learn, has always been a desire I’ve wanted to pursue, and thus this opportunity to undertake a placement as an editorial assistant made sense on both a personal and logical level as I looked forward to life after university and the prospect of potential careers.
+Despite my strong interest, and slight experience in which I researched and hosted a a student radio show during my first year, I was mostly new to some of the procedures and dynamics that went into producing and running a magazine as well the website with which it co-exists.

 Ultimately then, in response to my critical project brief, my aims were to successfully fulfil the role of an editorial assistant, and prove and establish my self to undertake several different skills within a particular work-like environment.
 The role would allow me to learn new skills across a wide range of practices, ranging from the processes of editing, writing, briefing and researching amongst others.
 In terms of my own experience, I had written the rare article in the past for friends blogs in free time, but this experience and environment was essentially raw for me.
 It was thus important for me to establish a set of goals, consisting of: Gaining first hand experience editing and publishing articles coinciding with deadlines, writing and researching my own pieces covering a wide range of subjects and forms (such as the opinion piece, interview and review), and briefing ideas for future feature ideas and themes surrounding the magazine’s seasonal print release.